Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 4. Unification of interacting elementary particles and interfering (cross-correlating) unit-fields: A multi-particle system ( )

 where $\mathbf{R}_{12}=\mathbf{r}_1-\mathbf{r}_2$ and $\mathbf{R}_{21}=\mathbf{r}_2-\mathbf{r}_1$.
 The {\it{interaction}} forces $\mathbf{F}_{12}$ and $\mathbf{F}_{21}$, which could be considered as the {\it{cross-correlation ("interference")}} forces, act respectively upon the first and second point-particles.
 The {\it{interaction}} ({\it{cross-correlation}}) forces satisfy the relation

-due to the relation (\ref{eq74abc}).
+due to the relation $\mathbf{R}_{12}=-\mathbf{R}_{21}$.
 The physical action of the first particle onto the second particle is indivisible from the action the second particle onto the first one.
-In other words, the energy ${\varepsilon}_{12}$ is indivisible from the energy ${\varepsilon}_{21}$.
+That is to say that the energy ${\varepsilon}_{12}$ is indivisible and indistinguishable from the energy ${\varepsilon}_{21}$.
 Therefore the interactive force $\mathbf{F}_{12}$ can not exist without existence of the interactive force $\mathbf{F}_{21}$.
-The kind of the interaction (cross-correlation) force acting between the {\it{two}} point-particles is determined by the kind of interaction (cross-correlation) energy and {\it{vice versa. }} Equations (\ref{eq75abc}) and (\ref{eq76abc}) do determine the four fundamental (g{\it{gravitational, electromagnetic, weak and strong}}) forces by the interaction (cross-correlation) energies
+The kind of the interaction (cross-correlation) force acting between the {\it{two}} point-particles is determined by the kind of interaction (cross-correlation) energy and {\it{vice versa. }} Equations (\ref{eq75abc}) and (\ref{eq76abc}) do determine the four fundamental (g{\it{gravitational, electromagnetic, weak and strong}}) forces by the two components

 and